yeasy/learning_pickleball/12_double_strategy_en.md

 Assuming that the return quality by the A side is not good and the ball is pushed to the backcourt by the B side, at this time, the A side should try to go back to the net again by droping the ball.
 The B side suppresses the A side players in the backcourt by giving long balls in succession.

+It can be seen that there are two important steps in the doubles process.

+One is the third shot.
+For the serving side, if there is no high-quality third shot, it will be difficult to have a chance to earn score in the following rounds.
+The third shot can be driving the ball (more offensive) or dropping to the net (more defensive).
-It can be seen that in the double games, the stalemate in front of the net plays a crucial role.
-Through the dinking, you should find offensive opportunities or be able to suppress the opponent to the backcourt.

-Once one side is suppressed to the backcourt, it is at a big disadvantage.
-At this time, if the ball is returned too high, it is easy for the opponent to smash the ball and earn the score.
+The other is the stalemate in front of the network.
+The two sides look for offensive opportunities through the stalemate in front of the net and then try to suppress the opponent to the backcourt.
+Once one side is suppressed to the backcourt, it is at a disadvantage.
+At this time, if the ball is returned too high, it is easy for the opponent to smash the ball and score.

+It should be noted that the Dinking in front of the net usually is using the diagonal direction or to the middle.
+Watch out for the opposing ATP attack when the ball lands close to the touchline.
+Be careful to defend the opponent's Erne attack when the ball is high over the net.

 ## Key Points